sttic/the-shoppies/README.md

 > 4. Movies in search results can be added and removed from the nomination list.
 > 5. If a search result has already been nominated, disable its nominate button.
 > 6. Display a banner when the user has 5 nominations.

+In addition to these requirements, saving nomination lists to a database was implemented so users can keep their data if they leave the page.

 ## Hosting